-The campus siren/broadcast system is tested monthly in conjunction with monthly tests of the Mobile County Emergency Management Agency's Systems.
+The campus siren/broadcast system is tested monthly in conjunction with the University's Everbridge Mass Notification System.

-The system is also tested on an annual basis.
-Procedures for conducting evacuation drills are outlined in the Fire Report.
-Annually, the University conducts exercises and appropriate follow through activities designed to assess, evaluate, and improve campus emergency response procedures.
-The University provides communications to the University community regarding procedures for authorized closings and receiving emergency alerts.
-Additional information about these communications can be found at http://www.southalabama.edu/alert.
+The system is also tested on an annual basis as part of the University's Disaster Drill.
+Procedures for conducting evacuation drills are outlined in the Fire Report, and Emergency Response and Recovery Plan Manuals are posted in each campus building generally, by the elevators or the front entrance.
+Annually, the University conducts exercises and appropriate follow-through activities designed to assess, evaluate, and improve campus emergency response and evacuation procedures.
+These exercises are announced and communicated to the University community through the University's